-Associate's Degree Transfer Students: Students who enroll with an approved Associate's degree will have 96.0 transfer credits applied to the overall degree requirement of 192.0 quarter credits.
+Associate of Arts Transfer Students: Students who enroll with an approved Associate of Arts degree will have 96.0 transfer credits applied to the overall degree requirement of 192.0 quarter credits.
 Approval is based upon the degree being earned at an accredited institution, and includes a minimum of 36.0 semester or 54.0 quarter credits of general education coursework.
-Transfer students in this category have satisfied all elective and general education requirements, with the exception of SLSP 3130 - Principles of Adult Learning.
-Students successfully completing the remaining 96.0 credits in the program will fulfill all course requirements for the Bachelor's degree.
+Transfer students in this category have satisfied all elective and general education requirements, with the exception of SLSP 3130 - Principles and Applications of Adult Learning.
+Students successfully completing the remaining 96.0 credits in the program will fulfill all course requirements for the Bachelor degree.